 The "Start Read/Write Benchmark" gauges the performance of both I/O operations, which is inevitably slower than the other one.

 You can select the one you want by clicking on each one.
+If you're exploring Linux systems, you might also be interested in learning about the best Linux desktop environments to optimize your experience.

 Conclusion